binodbiharidas/great-odisha/kharabela.md

 -> In that time odisha is known as mingdom of art and tradition.
 -> He make the puri jaganth tampul, sun tampul in konarka, linga raja tampul, raja rani tampul.
+-> katak was the cepital of odisha that time.